-Protesters also looted alcohol & set on fire a hotel (after reportedly stealing the alcohol from its bar) The Belfast factory continues to be occupied as & a former frontier post on the Franco-German border.
-The hotel was owned by Groupe Accor, who are linked with immigrant expulsion & end the occupation on April 9.
-They will continue detention camps.
+Protesters also looted alcohol & set on fire a hotel (after reportedly stealing the alcohol from its bar) & a former frontier post on the Franco-German border.
+The hotel was owned by Groupe Accor, who are linked with immigrant expulsion & detention camps.
 Hundreds of demonstrators torched tires, smashed shop windows, & ransacked a petrol station & a pharmacy.